 We are thrilled to announce the next step in our work to encourage Real Improvisation from the Elements: A video series in YouTube which shows the systems of variations for every tango movement.
-Today we launch our channel of 1-2 minute videos showing variations of the first 10 elements from the Tango Lexicon.
-Technique instruction is still found in the KnowledgeBase.
+Today we launch our channel of 1-2 minute videos showing variations of every element in the Tango Lexicon.
+Technique instruction is still found in the KnowledgeBase and MasterCourse.

 Music by Cuarteto SolTango.

 You can watch the whole playlist right here or go to the channel on YouTube: http://www.TangoForge.com/Tube.

 Why is Improvisation important for Intermediate and Advanced Dancers?

 In the same way that physical disruptions of the embrace can disrupt the experience of connection, so can too much repetition of sequences.
 The delight and charm of tango do not arise from mere mastery of a physical relationship or good choreography, but from taking a wondrous journey together.
 The wonder is improvisation: the discovery of sympatico relations between Argentine Tango improvisation and music.